-Open issues to be considered for resolution in a future version of the spec should be brought to attention via contacting openrtb@iabtechlab.com or on the openrtb-dev@googlegroups.com mailing list.
+Open issues to be considered for resolution in a future version of the spec should be brought to attention via contacting openrtb@iabtechlab.com or support@iabtechlab.com.

 6.3 FUTURE DIRECTIONS

 Future directions include covering allowed ad formats, syndication, and delegating authority to a third party.